biotspectra/Api-Documentataion/README.md

 ```

 #### Response when while there is error in saving some data:
-In case any error occurs during sending the request, then the user will be able to see in response for which particular object the error occurred & which object has been synced successfully so next time the user only enters a particular object where there was error and again sends the request.
+In case any error occurs during sending the request, then the user will be able to see in response for which particular object the error occurred & which object has synced successfully so next time the user only send the particular object in which user receives the error.

 ``` json